tabish2786/Leetcode-Journey/README.md

 - Python

 ## 🎯 Goal
-Solve 1 problem daily 💪
+To solve more than 400 questions 💪